Updated FAQ: Property Assessed Clean Energy (PACE)

 Who are the current PACE providers and eligible contractors and how can I contact them?

-Currently, there are two approved PACE providers in Sarasota County: Ygrene and Renew Financial.
-Their contact information is listed in the table below.
+Currently, there are four approved PACE providers in Sarasota County, as listed in the table below.
 More PACE providers will be added to this list as others are approved.
 Lists of approved contractors can be found on each PACE provider’s website in the links below.
 If you already have a contractor you want to work with, they will need to be signed up with whichever PACE provider you decide to use.
-Interest rates and terms will vary between the companies, so it is recommended to compare across PACE providers, as well as against other financing options.
+Interest rates and terms will vary between the companies, so it is recommended to compare across PACE providers as well as against other financing options.

 |Pace provider||Contact information||Notes|